tchx84/sugarapp/flatpak-guide.md

 2. Double check that everything is setup correctly by installing and running an existing application from the terminal.

     ```
-    $ flatpak install flathub org.sugarlabs.Maze
+    $ flatpak install flathub org.sugarlabs.BaseApp
-    $ flatpak run org.sugarlabs.Maze
     ```

-3. Use the Maze application as a development environment.
-The application already comes with all the basic dependencies we need.
+3. Use this BaseApp as a development environment, it already comes with all the basic dependencies we need.
 Including Sugarapp, which is the main library we use to port the Sugar applications to the desktop.

     ```
-    $ flatpak run --command=bash org.sugarlabs.Maze # Enter the development environment
+    $ flatpak run --command=bash org.sugarlabs.BaseApp # Enter the development environment
     $ exit # Exit the development environment
     ```